motilals/fabzero/design.md

 Here is the end product
 ![Circuit](img/circuit.jpg) By seer oversight, one of the LED i have chosen is found to be an infrared LED, could see it blinking in a mobile phone camera.
 Fransisco, suggested that the circuit should be made to control the air conditioning cassette in the Lab.

+On Testing my circuit using ' Hello World Program" it is found Ok.

+For programming a microcontroller a programmer is required, here is a link to fabricate a "USBtiny programmer circuit. *http://fab.cba.mit.edu/classes/863.16/doc/projects/ftsmin/index.html*

+During the course of the Fabzero program, i  manage to make a USB tiny programmer as a final project.

 -